 Estrogen and estrogen/progestin therapy has been associated with an increased risk of cardiovascular events such as myocardial infarction and stroke as well as venous thrombosis and pulmonary embolism.
 Should they occur or be suspected, estrogens should be discontinued immediately.

-Coronary heart disease and stroke - An increase in the number of myocardial infarctions and strokes has been observed in women receiving CE which was observed in year one and persisted.
+Coronary heart disease and stroke - An increase in the number of myocardial infarctions and strokes has been observed in women receiving CE compared to placebo.